afondiel/computer-science-notebook/README.md

 So, I decided to compile some resources from my previous and ongoing work that software engineers looking to get into any tech industry might find useful, including core skills, projects, and tools.

-## Motivation

-The big picture behind this project is to create a "Hello World" Notebook, sort of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog), that Software Engineers, Developers and Computer Science Students can use as an aide-memoire or a "prompt" for their daily work, interview preps and study checklist, etc.
+The goal of this project is to create a "Hello World" Notebook, a kind of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog), that Software Engineers, Developers and Computer Science Students can use as their:

-## Why Use This Notebook?
+- Aide-memoire (quick refresher)
+- Daily work knowledge base
+- Interview preps
+- Study checklist/reviewer for exam preps for students
+- To stay update in lastest tech trends, and more.

+## Benefits

 - 🚀 Accelerate Your Learning: Dive into a treasure trove of knowledge curated by passionate software engineers for fellow developers.
 - 📦 Wide-Ranging Resources: From algorithms to data structures, design patterns to coding best practices, our notebook covers it all.